mukundraj/macosko-compute/README.md

 `jupyter-stop` : stop running jupyter lab session

+`custom-stop`  : stop running custom jupyter lab session

-`all-stop` : stop all jupyter or rstudio sessions (that have text '*jupyter*' or '*rstudio*' as part of the underlying container container name)
+`all-stop` : stop all jupyter or rstudio sessions (that have text '*jupyter*' or '*rstudio*' or '*custom*' as part of the underlying container container name)